WrestleMania XXVI: Main event matches

-Next, a ten-Diva tag team match pitted Women's Champion Michelle McCool, Divas Champion Maryse, Layla, Alicia Fox and Vickie Guerrero against Mickie James, Beth Phoenix, Eve, Kelly Kelly and Gail Kim.
+Next, a ten-diva tag team match pitted Michelle McCool, Maryse, Layla, Alicia Fox, and Vickie Guerrero against Mickie James, Beth Phoenix, Eve, Kelly Kelly, and Gail Kim.
 Guerrero pinned Kelly to win the match for her team.

 The penultimate match was Batista defending the WWE Championship against John Cena.
 Cena entered the ring after a performance from the U.S. Air Force Honor Guard Drill Team.
 Batista dominated the first half of the match.
 Cena made a return after hitting a suplex.
 The match started to go evenly after that.
 An instance included Cena executing the Five Knuckle Shuffle off the top turnbuckle.
 Then Batista delivered a Batista Bomb for a two-count and Cena delivered an Attitude Adjustment for a two-count.
 The match came to an end after Cena reversed a Batista Bomb into an STF.
 Batista eventually submitted.
 Cena won the match and the WWE Championship, making him a nine-time World champion.